NetBIOS (Network Basic Input/Output System)

 msf exploit(ms17_010_eternalblue) > exploit

-This will exploit target system and give meterpreter session of targeted system as shown in given image.
+This will exploit the target system and give a meterpreter session of the targeted system as shown in the given image.

 Conclusion: Enumeration plays an important role in network penetration testing because it will fetch out hidden information of a victim’s system as well as identify the weakness that may help in exploiting the system.

 Author: Aarti Singh is a Researcher and Technical Writer at Hacking Articles.
 An Information Security Consultant, Social Media and Gadgets Lover.
 Contact here